HIsarna ironmaking process: Advantages

 In a technical sense, the advantage of the HIsarna process is that it removes the step of creating iron ore agglomerates and coke to create a porous burden for the blast furnace.
 In the traditional process one cannot use powdered coal alone since the strength of the coke is required to support the burden.
 By comparison, in HIsarna, the powder form of the coal and ore are an advantage because the increased surface area improves the speed and quality of the reduction reaction in the cyclone.

 The main advantages of the process are derived from those mentioned above, however: the fact that the separate steps of creating ore agglomerates and cokes disappear from the process makes the process more energy efficient and reduces its carbon footprint.
 This makes the process attractive to steelmakers, who are being pressured to make their processes more environmentally friendly — particularly in Europe, where government regulations are increasingly attaching a financial penalty to high carbon dioxide emissions.

 The HIsarna process uses 20% less energy and emits at least 20% less CO_{2} per ton steel compared to conventional pig iron production.
 Further environmental advantages include a significant reduction of other emissions such as NO_{x}, SO_{x} and fine dust.
 CO_{2} emission reductions of more than 50% can be achieved by replacing part of the coal for sustainable biomass and using steel scrap in the process.

 Besides the direct environmental benefits HIsarna offers economic benefits as well.
-The process is able to handle low cost ores and coals and has lower investment costs.
+Due to the more compact footprint the total investment cost will be reduced compared to the traditional route.
+The process is also able to handle low cost ores and coals.
+Trials simulating conditions using a lean high Al_{2}O_{3} gangue iron ore were successful, running the process with a slag containing more than 20% Al_{2}O_{3}.
 The hot metal produced in HIsarna also has advantages for the steelmaking process, allowing for lower slag and metal phosphorus levels in the BOF converter or larger hot metal charges in an Electric arc furnace.